jaya-shankar/NoteTaker/README.md

 ` git clone https://github.com/jaya-shankar/NoteTaker_chrome-extension.git `

-once the above command is executed the local copy of the project will be downloaded into your system
+once the above command is executed a copy of the project will be downloaded into your system

-open your chrome and go to setting(mac: __Cmd__ + __,__ ) and click on extensions option
+Now, open your chrome and go to setting(mac: __Cmd__ + __,__ ) and click on extensions option
 ![Image extension option](/ReadmeImgs/extensionoption.png)
 Once you click on it enable Developer Mode present at top right position of the screen